Law without law: from observer states to physics via algorithmic information theory: Postulates of an incomplete theory

 \textbf{Liberal:} ``Well, if you repeat the experiment many times (say, $n$ times), then the law of large numbers tells you that there is a high probability that the fraction of times $m$ it was transmitted (that is, $m/n$) is $\varepsilon$-close to $1/2$.''

 \textbf{Conservative:} ``... there is a \emph{high probability} of that happening...
-You just explained the meaning of $50\%$ probability to me by resorting to yet another mention of probability.
+You just explained the meaning of $50\%$ probability to me with yet another reference to probability.
 This is circular reasoning!
 I'm still waiting for your explanation of what a probabilistic claim actually means.''

 \textbf{Liberal:} ``Yes, this reasoning is circular --- the notion of probability \emph{cannot} ultimately be grounded in any deterministic notion.
 Nevertheless, probabilistic claims are not meaningless.
 They resemble structure of the world --- though weaker structure than determinism --- that allows us to place successful bets.
 We have learned by experience how to use probabilities to act rationally in the face of indeterminism.
 This is an empirical fact that's hard to deny.''